mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 discernible in this area.

-The SD images (Fig. 3B) corroborate this impression, showing peak values in ventricles (CSF) and highly vascularized areas (insula, ACC).
+The SD images (Fig. 3B) corroborate this impression, showing peak values in CSF-filled (lateral ventricles) and highly vascularized areas (insula, ACC).
 These noise clusters presumably stem from fluctuations through cardiac pulsation and are not specific to spiral acquisitions.
 However, for the raised SD values in voxels close to the cortex borders, it is unclear whether also CSF fluctuations, the BOLD effect itself, or rather time-varying blurring due to unaccounted magnetic field fluctuations contribute.
 This is scrutinized in the GLM analysis below.
 Additionally, for the CoV images (Fig. 3C), the internal capsule appears prominently, presumably due to its reduced average signal level.

-In terms of spatial specificity, overlaying contour edges of the anatomical reference (mean ME spin-warp image, subject S2) (Fig. 4A,E) onto the mean spiral-out image suggests a geometrically very faithful depiction of the anatomical interfaces (Fig. 4B,F).
+In terms of spatial specificity, overlaying contour edges of the anatomical reference (mean ME spin-warp image, subject S2) (Fig. 4A) onto the mean spiral-out image suggests a geometrically very faithful depiction of the anatomical interfaces (Fig. 4B,F).
 Boundaries of the ventricles and gray to white matter are congruent in general, also for the visual cortex relevant to the later fMRI analyses.
-Some regions of the spiral-out images suffer from ringing (yellow arrow) or signal dropout (white arrow), most likely due to through-plane dephasing and incomplete in-plane B0 correction.
+Some regions of the spiral-out images suffer from ringing (yellow arrow) or signal dropout (white arrow), most likely due to through-plane dephasing and incomplete correction of in-plane B0 inhomogeneity( Fig. 4E).

 Incorporating the mean images of the spiral in/out sequence into the comparison confirms the nature of these artifacts (Fig. 4C,D,G,H).
 The in-part images (Fig.
-4C) are void of these artifacts and match the anatomical reference almost completely in terms of edge contours (Fig. 4G).
+4C) are devoid of these artifacts and match the anatomical reference almost completely in terms of edge contours (Fig. 4G).
 Only CSF/skull interfaces, for example, in frontal regions, are slightly compromised by a more global ringing, presumably from residual fat or high-intensity signal right after slice